Videos

 Building Capabilities and Culture for Digital Transformation

-The Future of Work in the Covid-19 Era
+The Future of Work in the Post-Covid Era

 For decades, automation and technology innovation have changed the mix of skills businesses require.
-The Covid-19 crisis has now created a discontinuity in these trends.
-As businesses reopen, they will be different from the past – both in the work they do and the skills their workers need.
+The Covid-19 crisis created a discontinuity in these trends.
+As businesses reopened, they were different from the past – both in the work they do and the skills their workers need.
 The “future of work” conversation that has been taking place in recent years has much more urgency now.
 How will jobs change as we return to “normal”?
 Which skills and jobs will grow or shrink in demand?
 What does this mean for workers who will need to learn new skills to cope with these changes?
 How do we reskill and upskill in ways that meet the needs of employers and employees, and how quickly can we do that?
-In this hands-on workshop, MIT Professor George Westerman works closely with participants to help them understand how the pandemic has changed the nature of and demand for certain skills and makes projections about how these changes will affect their company’s future.
+In this hands-on workshop, MIT professor George Westerman works closely with participants to help them understand how the pandemic changed the nature of and demand for certain skills and makes projections about how these changes will affect their company’s future.

 Transforming IT From Struggle to Strategic Asset